 Understanding Cryptographic Hash Functions and Password Security

 Hashing is a foundational concept in modern cybersecurity and data integrity, playing a important role in ensuring that sensitive information, like passwords or protected health information (PHI), is stored securely.
-When you store or transmit data in cloud-based customer support desk systems that handle HIPAA compliance or any other stringent security requirements, hashing techniques help protect that data from unauthorized access or tampering.
+When you store or transmit data in cloud-based customer support desk systems that meet strict security requirements, hashing techniques help protect that data from unauthorized access or tampering.

 What Is a Hash Function?